cbonoz/top-coder-challenge/README.md

 ## Note

-It was a lot of fun working on this challenge!
-The process of reverse-engineering the legacy system and incorporating insights from interviews and historical data was both engaging and rewarding.
+Had a couple hours to prototype something and it was fun working on this challenge!
+The process of reverse-engineering the legacy system and incorporating insights from interviews and historical data was an interesting constraint.

 ---